Skip to content

 Revocation

-• token is the authorization code previously issued to the client
+• token: The authorization code that the server issued to the Client.

 View sample revoke authorization_code request